 For anyone familiar the Schiit Audio and their range of product offerings, their budget DAC & AMP combination such as the Modi 3 & Magni 3 are well reviewed and often recommended as starter combinations.
-Similarly, the Schiit Mani is something most would have come across in their search for an external phono preamp stage.
-The Schiit Mani has developed a reputation as a true and proper giant killer.
+For folks who are into LP, Records or Vinyl playback, the Schiit Mani is something they would have come across in their search for an external phono preamp stage.
+Make no mistake that the Schiit Mani is a true and proper giant killer.
 It is so good that it has become the go-to starting point for anyone considering a competitively priced phono stage that can rival competing components up to 4x the asking price of a brand new Schiit Mani at $129 USD ($149 USD on Amazon).

 Front Panel – just right LEDs and Subsonic filter.
 Ask any owner of any Schiit products and I bet you one of the most common complains is the blinding LED on the front panel.
-From across the room, you might as well stare directly into a solar eclipse.
+From across the room, it is like you are staring directly into a solar eclipse.
 The Zen Phono keeps to iFi Audio’s same implementation of LEDs on their Zen series.
 Just bright enough even from across the room but never threatening your eyes with any form of Lasik surgery even if you attempt to stick it right at your cornea.
 Missing on the Mani, the Zen Phono includes a switchable Subsonic filter.
 This is a very useful feature if you have a few warped records in your collection. iFi Audio promised that the implemented Subsonic filter will effectively correct rumbles in warp records but will not introduce any change in sound on normal records.
 In plain old English, what iFi Audio is saying is you can leave the Subsonic filter on at all times.
 I did not have any badly warped records on hand but I can say I could not detect a difference on normal records with the Subsonic filter on vs. off – no scientific measurements performed here.
-I would still leave it off unless playing a warped record.

-Under the Hood – the same high quality discrete components and balanced topology.
+Under the Hood – same high quality discrete components and balanced topology.
 Featuring very high grade audiophile components as with the other Zen series offerings, the Zen Phono includes Class A balanced circuitry and benefits from trickle down technology from iFi Audio’s other higher end offerings.
 All wrapped in a very good looking and properly finished case.
-The build quality of the Zen series line up is excellent and this is consistent in the Zen Phono too. the Mani is just the Mani.
+The build quality of the Zen series line up is excellent as this is consistent in the Zen Phono too. the Mani is just the Mani.
 There is no ‘higher-end’ offering to inherit trickle down technology from.
-Personally, I prefer the Mani’s form factor for better symmetry and the fact that it looks good with most of my gear but the Zen series actually looks pretty decent.

-Performance – silent and greater sense of depth.
+Performance – silent and sense of depth.
 Some owners of the Mani have complained of noise from their units.
-Most of the noise complains I have came across are associated with EMI/RFI.
-I live in an area with high EMI/RFI and have noted that some of my audio gear do struggle in the environment.
+Most of the complains I have came across are associated with RFI/EMI.
+I leave in an area with high EMI/RFI and have noted that some of my audio gear have been affected.
 I never had the same problem with my Mani to be honest.
 I did not have any problems with my Zen Phono either.
-If it matters, I found the Zen Phono’s case to better built and could likely reject EMI/RFI better than the Mani.
+If it matters, I found the Zen Phono’s case to reject such EMI/RFI better than the Mani.
 There are a good number of reviews out there about the Mani.
 Hence, I am going to rely on really simple language to describe the sonic difference between the Mani and Zen Phono.
 The Mani has excellent dynamics no doubt.
 When listening to Miles Davis – Kind of Blue on my both my turntable setup with the Mani and my CD Player, it was literally impossible to pickup any difference.
 The takeaway here is the Mani it extremely dynamic and has the superb ability to squeeze out every ounce of little detail off the 180gm pressing.
 When compared against the Cambridge Audio 640p, Pro-ject Audio Phono Box and built-in phono stages on my NAD C162 Preamp, the Mani runs circles around the competition with an astounding sense of pace and timing not forgetting staging.

 Without using any flowery audiophile language, let me put it simply.
-How I would best describe the sound of the Mani is imagine the largest pure white project screen 3 meters in front of you.
-As tall and wide as you can possibly place in your room.
-It is squeaky, spotless clean so you can visualize the music on that pure white screen.
-The Mani will lay it out on that entire white screen with no glaring faults.
+How I would best describe the sound of the Mani is imagine to largest pure white project screen 3 meters in front of you.
+As tall and wide as you can possibly imagine in your room.
+It is squeaky, spotless clean and if you were to visualize the music on that pure white screen, you get as good as any visualization you would want.
 Now picture the same white screen for the Zen Phono.
-This time round, imagine that the center of that screen cocoons away from your listening position allowing you to hear more than just a flat white screen and everything else in front of that screen.
+Only this time, imagine that the center of that screen cocoons away from your listening position allowing you to hear more than just a flat white screen and everything else in front of that screen.
 The Zen Phono has the advantage over the Mani when placing instruments in the background.
 Now just to take this a little further, imagine the white screen that the Zen Phono presents is not your standard blackout (whatever) material that is usually used on projector screens.
-Rather, the screen is made of extremely high thread count silk and tight weave.
-Something that will catch the light off your projector so the image shows up in high definition yet has just enough micro nano pores in the weave to allow sound the breach the screen ever so slightly, creating that extended decay and bass extension.
+Rather, the screen is made of extremely high thread count silk and tighten wovened together.
+Something that will block the light off your projector so the imagine shows up in high definition yet has just enough micro nano pores in the weave to allow sound the breach the screen ever so slightly, creating that extended decay and bass extension.

 Baseline Recommendation – $129 USD Schiit Mani ($149 USD on Amazon) or the $149 USD iFi Zen Phono?
-If you are based in the USA, the Mani is $20 USD cheaper and that much is pretty clear (quite audibly).
-For everyone else outside of the USA, the iFi Zen Phono is likely going to be the cheaper option thanks to their global distributor network vs. shipping the Mani direct from Schiit Audio to wherever you are.
+If you are based in the USA, the Mani is $20 USD cheaper and that it pretty clear (audibly).
+For everyone else outside of the USA, the iFi Zen Phono is likely going to be the cheaper option given addition cos of shipping the Mani direct from Schiit Audio to wherever you are.
 Ignoring the additional cost for shipping.
 Would I recommend to pickup the Zen Phono over the Mani for $20 USD extra?
 My plain and short answer is YES.
-Yes, if you do not yet own either the Mani or Zen Phono – just get the Zen Phono.
-Yes, if you already own the Mani, you should pick up the Zen Phono for yourself – you need to hear it for yourself and decide on which has better synergy in your setup.
-The Schiit Mani is no slouch and will continue to be a highly recommended phono stage.
+Yes, if you do not yet own either the Mani or Zen Phono; yes, get the Zen Phono.
+Yes, if you already own the Mani, should you pickup to Zen Phono for yourself; yes, you need to hear it for yourself – decide on which has better synergy in your setup.
+Bottom-line is the Schiit Mani is no slouch and will continue to be a highly recommended phono stage.
 For many, the Mani will last a long time or could be everything they ever need.
 However, with iFi Audio’s new Zen Phono out there, I will be pointing that that each and every time a mate asks me for a starting (landing) point unless something else better comes along.
-It was the Mani for the past couple of years but as of now, I will be recommending the Zen Phono without hesitation.
+It was the Mani for the past couple of years but as of now, I will be recommending the iFi Zen Phono without hesitating.